actualize-technology/learning-registry-bulk-publisher/README.md

 ##LICENSING

-Publisher Toolkit is licensed under the Apache License, Version 2.0.
-See LICENSE-2.0.txt for full license text.
+Learning Register Publisher Toolkit is licensed under the Apache License, Version 2.0 by Actualize Technology, Inc. See LICENSE-2.0.txt for full license text and rights.

+Contains work previously published by inBloom, also licensed under the the Apache License, Version 2.0.